SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 ![]({{ site.baseurl }}/images/weblogic/new-foreign-server-3.png)

-* Step 4. arget the mapping as desired for the JMS module, depending on which server(s) the applications will be deployed on, and click next.
+* Step 4.
+Target the mapping as desired for the JMS module, depending on which server(s) the applications will be deployed on, and click next.

 ![]({{ site.baseurl }}/images/weblogic/new-foreign-server-4.png)